AppliedEnergistics/Applied-Energistics-2/README.md

 1. Clone this repository via
   - SSH `git clone git@github.com:AppliedEnergistics/Applied-Energistics-2.git` or
   - HTTPS `git clone https://github.com/AppliedEnergistics/Applied-Energistics-2.git`
-2. Setup workspace
-  - Decompiled source `gradlew setupDecompWorkspace`
-  - Obfuscated source `gradlew setupDevWorkspace`
-  - CI server `gradlew setupCIWorkspace`
-3. Build `gradlew build`.
+2. Build using the gradle `build` task.
 Jar will be in `build/libs`
-4. For core developer: Setup IDE
+3. For core developer: Setup IDE
-  - IntelliJ: Import into IDE, execute `gradlew genIntellijRuns` and change RunConfiguration to `*_main` as quickfix for [ForgeGradle](https://github.com/MinecraftForge/ForgeGradle/issues/357)
+  - IntelliJ: Import as gradle project
-  - Eclipse: execute `gradlew eclipse`
+  - Eclipse: Import as gradle project or execute gradle task `eclipse` and potentially `genEclipseRuns`
-5. For add-on developer: Core-Mod Detection
-  - In order to have FML detect AE from your dev environment, add the following VM Option to your run profile
-  - `-Dfml.coreMods.load=appeng.coremod.AppEngCore`

 ## Contribution